 Tutoring Philosophy – Why I am a Tutor

 Since 2004, I have been employed part time at North Seattle College (NSC) as an English and ESL tutor.
-Since that same time, I have also been working as a freelance English, ESL, and Russian tutor.
-I am passionate about helping my clients address their language needs.
+Since that same time, I have also been running my own business tutoring English, ESL, Russian, and English pronunciation.
+I am wholly invested in helping my clients address their language needs.

 As well as tutoring the basics of grammar and punctuation, I also tutor higher level writing skills, which include rhetorical analysis, critical thinking skills, and personal statement writing.
 My academic English clients tend to be students who are attending high school or college.

 I enjoy tutoring writing that showcases a client’s individuality.
 I believe our writing should not only reflect our understanding of the subject matter, but also who we are in relation to it.
 In my experience, teachers and professors more often give higher marks to those students who can inject their being into their writing than to those who rigidly stay within the lines.
 I am passionate about helping my clients express not only their understanding of the material, but more importantly, who they are.

 The number one thing I offer my ESL clients is my empathy.
 Learning a foreign language is a difficult undertaking that demands rigorous and consistent effort.
 As a child, I lived in Mexico City for a year where I had to learn Spanish, and later, while serving in the United States Air Force, I was required to learn Russian in just fifty-four weeks at the Defense Language Institute in California.
 Every time I meet with an ESL student, I am reminded of the pressure I felt to succeed at something that I often experienced as overwhelming.
 It is my belief that a tutor or teacher who can relate to his or her students’ experiences is much more capable of affecting change and growth.